-- Your Website Theme (Costs from Free to $60)
+- Your Website Theme (Costs range from Free to $60)

-- Your Affiliation with a E-commerce Platform (A small % of each sale)
+- Your Affiliation with a E-commerce Platform (A monthly charge or a % of each sale)

 Using A Shopify‘s All-in-One Package

-- Shopify costs = $29.00 a month (and UP depending on the plan you choose)
+- Shopify = $29.00 a month (and more depending on the plan you choose)

-- Various Plugins (Costs also depends on the plugins you may need or want)
+- Various Plugins (The cost depends on the plugins you may need or want)